ITP-175-FA18/syllabus/docs/setup.md

 :::

-## :books: Tools used in this course
+## :books: Watch and Read

 :::warning
 I recorded these steps and screenshots in fall 2018.
 Websites evolve quite quickly and some of the steps below may be different.
-Most changes should be minor enough to figure out, but always remember this. **You don't have to pay for any of the services below**.
+Most changes should be minor and easy to figure out.
 If any of the steps below are gravely inaccurate or confusing, please don't hesitate to reach out on Slack or email and I will update them accordingly.

+And always remember this, **you don't have to pay for any of the services below**.
+The free version of everything will work perfectly for this course.
 :::

 ### Slack